bluzelle/BluzelleESR/README.md

 addSwarm() - A function that adds a swarm to the ESR

   - Only contract owner can call this function
   - swarmID represents the SID of the swarm.
-Input will need to be in hex format (0xacc...)
   - swarmSize is a numeric value representation of swarm size in bytes
   - swarmGeo = location of the swarm
   - isTrusted = whether the swarm is trusted or trustless